msardello/100_Days_of_Python/day06/README.md

 - [PEP 8 - Tabs or Spaces?](https://peps.python.org/pep-0008/#tabs-or-spaces)
 - Tab Setting in PyCharm - set it to 4 spaces, then you can use Tab

-## Live Demo : Reboorg's World Maze Challenge
+## Live Demo : Reeborg's World Maze Challenge
 ![Password Generator Demo](../assets/day06-reeborgs-world-maze.gif)

 ## How to Run
 1. There is not a `main.py` file for today's project.
-2. Today's project was completed at[Reeborg's Maze Challenge](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json)
+2. Today's project was completed at [Reeborg's Maze Challenge](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json)
 3. Both the code and project output are maintained on that site.

 ## Output Example